 Through a statement, he noted, “Any report that my office has failed or refused to act is inaccurate and I wanted to clarify this for the sake of the Smith family as they do not need the added burden to the already incomprehensible pain that they are experiencing.”

-Channing’s family have been organizing memorials for the boy and are spreading awareness of cyberbullying and his story with the hashtag #JusticeForChanning.
+Channing’s family has organized memorial services for the boy and are spreading awareness of cyberbullying and his story with the hashtag #JusticeForChanning.
+Channing’s death is one of many that spearhead the fight against cyberbullying and bullying in general.
 They are also pursuing efforts to put forth legislation called “Channing’s Law,” which would create consequences for cyberbullying.
+We give our heartfelt condolences to the Smith family and friends.

 If you or someone you know is struggling with depression or has had thoughts of harming themselves or taking their own life, you can call The National Suicide Prevention Lifeline (1-800-273-8255) for help and resources.